• Home

 Coconut Secret Organic Raw Coconut Aminos

-It isn’t as salty as soy souce but provides the same balance to dishes.
-It’s gluten free, suitable for vegans and has a low glycemic index of 35.
+It isn’t as salty as soy sauce but provides the same balance to dishes.
+It’s gluten-free, suitable for vegans, and has a low glycemic index of 35.

 artisana-pure-organic-raw-coconut-butter